Density-Informed Pseudo-Counts for Calibrated Evidential Deep Learning: Detailed Experimental Configuration

 For the MNIST dataset \cite{mnist}, we employ an architecture operating in pixel space.
 The density estimator is implemented using the \texttt{nflows} library \cite{nflows}.

 \textbf{Backbone Architecture (LeNet-5).} We utilize a standard LeNet-style Convolutional Neural Network \cite{LeNet}.

 \textbf{Density Estimator (MAF).} We employ a Masked Autoregressive Flow (MAF) \cite{MAF} to model the data density directly on flattened $28 \times 28$ pixel inputs.
-The flow consists of 10 autoregressive layers, each containing 1024 hidden units.
-We utilize 20 blocks per layer and apply Batch Normalization between layers to improve convergence.
+The flow consists of 10 autoregressive transforms, each implemented as a MADE network with 20 residual blocks and 1024 hidden units per block.
+We apply Batch Normalization between transforms to improve convergence.

 \textbf{Data Augmentation \& Preprocessing.} For the density estimator, we adhere to the preprocessing protocol established in \cite{MAF}. \begin{enumerate} \item \textbf{Dequantization:} We add uniform noise $u \sim U(0, 1)$ to the discrete pixel values $x \in \{0, \dots, 255\}$ to convert them into continuous variables: $x' = (x + u) / 256$. \item \textbf{Logit Transformation:} To map the bounded data $x' \in [0, 1]$ to the unconstrained real space $\mathbb{R}$ required by the flow, we apply a logit transformation: